globocom/GloboDNS/doc/setup.md

             bind_master_ipaddr:          'my_bind_ip_address'
         ... (cont.) ...

-4. Thus, still on globodns.yml file, you have a parameter called "export_(master|slave)_chroot_dir".
-This path need to be created manually, to handle version control and tmp file holder.
-Run this command as 'dnsapi' user:

-        $ mkdir -p tmp/named/chroot_{master,slave}

-5. In config/database.yml you can set the suitable database for you.
+4. In config/database.yml you can set the suitable database for you.

         development:
           adapter:  mysql2